caseman/grease/doc/tutorial/tutorial1.rst

    :pyobject: Asteroid
    :linenos:

 Let's dissect this to see what's going on.
-The class declaration is straightforward enough, we simply subclass :class:`grease.Entity`.
+The class declaration is straightforward enough, we simply subclass |Entity|.
 It's worth stating that this is not optional.
 The :class:`Entity` base class contains several essential facilities to make it fit into a world context.

 After the docstring (always a good idea), we have a standard class attribute declaration: